dassarthak18/Rhapsody/README.md

     "environment": "BouncingBall", // Name of the environment "agents": { // Description of the agent classes "Ball": {
-                "vars": ["y": "float", "vy"], // Each agent has a set of continuous variables "modes": {
+                "vars": ["y", "vy"], // Each agent has a set of continuous variables "modes": {
                     "FALLING": {"invariants": ["y >= 0"], "flow": ["y'= vy", "vy' = -9.8"]} // Each agent has a set of modes, each with their own invariants and flow (linear and affine ODEs are supported)
                 }